Your pre-retirement checklist.

 Consider voluntary contributions

 Personal deductible contributions can reduce your taxable income while building your super.
-If you are self-employed or have income outside employment, this is especially relevant.
+Especially relevant if you are self-employed or have income outside employment.

 Review your super fund’s fees and performance